react-boilerplate/react-boilerplate/README.md

 ## Structure

-As a developer making an application, check out the `app/` and the `tests/` folder and the files inside those.
-The rest of the folders and files is only there to make your life making your app much easier, and should not have to be touched.
-(If they have to be changed, please submit an issue with the reason for your change!)
+As a developer making an application, check out the `app/` folder and the files inside.
+The rest of the folders and files only exist to make your life easier, and should not have to be touched. *(If they have to be changed, please submit an issue!)*

-`app/` contains your entire application code, including CSS, JavaScript and HTML. `tests/` contains your unit tests.
+`app/` contains your entire application code, including CSS, JavaScript, HTML and tests.

 ## CSS

-The CSS modules found in the `app/css` subfolders all get imported into one big file (`main.css`), which gets transpiled with PostCSS.
+Each component has a unique `styles.css` file associated with it that is `import`ed in the main JavaScript file. (`index.js`) Each of those files gets run through PostCSS and is compiled into one big stylesheet that is sent down the pipe.

-See the [`css` folder README](app/css/README.md) for more information about the PostCSS plugins used and the CSS structure.
+See the [CSS documentation](docs/css/README.md) for more information about PostCSS and CSS modules.

 ## JS

 All files that are `import`ed/`require`d somewhere get compiled into one big file at build time. (`build/bundle.js`) Webpack automatically optimizes your JavaScript with `UglifyJS`, so you don't have to worry about that.

-See the [`js` folder README](app/js/README.md) for more information about the JS structure.
+See the [JS documentation](docs/js/README.md) for more information about the JS.

 ## Testing

+For a throughout explanation of the testing procedure, see the [testing documentation](docs/testing/README.md)!

 ### Performance testing